 In addition to this, action short of a strike also began on Wednesday 1 December and will last for six months.
 What this generally means is that UCU members will be working to contracts i.e. if their contract states 35 working hours a week, this is what they will strictly abide by without any additional work beyond this (it can be typical for academics to work additional hours outside of their contracted hours).
 There is also the potential for further strike action in 2022.

 The UCU balloted for two separate issues: the pensions dispute; and pay and working conditions (the four fights).
 In 2018, the UCU successfully balloted for industrial action on the pensions dispute.
 However, this was regarding the benefits of the USS pension scheme and was followed by strike action in 2019 related to the contributions of the USS pension scheme.
 The 2021 industrial action is focused on a valuation of the pension scheme by the USS trustees that UCU disagree with and they are focused on avoiding future changes to benefits and/or increases in member contributions while also asking for a new approach to the valuation of the pension scheme assets.

 Regarding the four fights, UCU are looking to tackle four issues around pay; staff workloads; casualisation of contracts; and the gender, ethnicity and disability pay gaps.

 As a Students’ Union, it is our responsibility to act in the interests of our membership, you – the students.
 In addition to receiving your guidance on whether we as a Students’ Union should or shouldn’t support the strike action, we are also working to mitigate any negative effects to your experience.

-We will be contacting the University in order to engage in discussions as to how the negative impact on students is not detrimental to your academic achievement.
+The officer team are regularly meeting with senior management from the University in order to engage in discussions as to how the negative impact on students is not detrimental to your academic achievement.

 Registered charity no: 1141998